2start/documentation/using-inspect-protect/protect/run-protect.md

 Running ShiftLeft Protect is different for Java or .NET Framework applications.
 Before using ShiftLeft Protect, make sure you have met all [product requirements](../../introduction/requirements.md).

-Once your application is running with ShiftLeft Protect, runtime information is periodically pushed to the proxy server and  displayed as data and metrics in the [ShiftLeft Dashboard](../../using-dashboard/vulnerability-dashboard.md).
+Once your application is running with ShiftLeft Protect, runtime information is periodically pushed to the ShiftLeft Proxy Server and displayed as data and metrics in the [ShiftLeft Dashboard](../../using-dashboard/vulnerability-dashboard.md).

 You may also want to [configure the ShiftLeft Protect Microagent](../protect/configuring-the-microagent.md) for your environment.